The definitive guide to Zendesk ticket classification in 2026

 -

-The manual way: Using native Zendesk features
+The foundational way: Using native Zendesk features

 Using categories and views

-Zendesk lets you organize your views into categories to tidy up the sidebar for your agents.
-You can add a double colon ("::") to a view's title, like "Billing::Refunds", to tuck the "Refunds" view inside a "Billing" folder.
+Zendesk lets you organize your views into categories to keep the sidebar tidy for your agents.
+You can add a double colon ("::") to a view's title, like "Billing::Refunds", to neatly tuck the "Refunds" view inside a "Billing" folder.

 Workflows with triggers

-The verdict on manual methods
+The verdict on native methods

-The automated way: Third-party AI apps
+The automated way: AI and marketplace apps

 How AI-powered classification works

-Common features and limits of classification AI
+Benefits of advanced classification AI

 -